-653. SOCIAL ETHICS AND BLACK EXPERIENCE
+653. SOCIAL ETHICS AND BLACK EXPERIENCE First Semester 3 credits

 654. SOCIAL CHRISTIANITY AND CULTURAL CHANGE

 Other courses may be taken in the Atlanta University School of Social Work, with prior approval of Field IV.
 For further information, see Bulletin of A.U.S.S.W.